OpenDataServices/sedldata/README.md

 ## Do stuff

 * `sedldata upgrade`: alembic creates the database
-* `sedldata load infile.xlsx outfile.json`: unflattens the input and dumps it to the database
+* `sedldata load infile.xlsx outfile.json --name=my_data_load`: unflattens the input and dumps it to the database
+  * `--name` is optional and defaults to the input filename if left out.
+Should be something human-understandable to help you identify a particular data load.
+Doesn't need to be unique, but probably helpful if it is.
 * `sedldata dump`: dumps the rows

 ## Flattentool